Pougher/operating-system/documentation.md

 These addresses can be set up by writing into something called a "pagetable" which is a data structure used in x86 to represent the mapping of a set of physical addresses to their virtual counterparts.
 Simply speaking, you can think of a pagetable as a long list of 1024 "pages" in an array structure that has a start address in physical RAM.
 A "page" is the term used in x86 to refer to a 4KiB block of memory in RAM.
 Thus a single pagetable holds mappings for a 4MiB area of RAM.
 This means that the granularity of the virtual address space is 4MiB, or that is that in memory only 4MiB memory areas can be mapped at a time.

-Upon booting, Racoon reserves a 4 Kibibyte region of memory to be used as a "master" pagetable, as when paging is enabled, you can only write to RAM that is mapped virtually in a pagetable.
+Upon booting, OS reserves a 4 Kibibyte region of memory to be used as a "master" pagetable, as when paging is enabled, you can only write to RAM that is mapped virtually in a pagetable.

 Then, using this "master pagetable", a 4 Mebibyte region can be mapped that can then be used as RAM to store all the other pagetables the operating system could possibly need, as each pagetable being 4KiB in size * 1024 Pagetables is equal to the 4 Gibibytes accessible by a 32-Bit non-PAE architecture, and therefore this memory region is enough for all pagetable mappings.